Skip to content

 // companyName omitted if disabled on the current plan

-Convenience adapter that bundles the deriveSchema → decode → deriveErrors flow:
+Convenience adapter that bundles the deriveSchema → decode → deriveErrors flow.
+The adapter provides different members depending on whether your schemas have service dependencies.

 • validators — per-field validators for umpire({ validators }), surfacing the first parse issue as error